top of page

 1. Carrying a Diary for 'Backup Memory'

-I bought a small pocket diary with a pencil attached to carry around everywhere.
-It’s my “secondary memory backup” to keep track of what’s happening during the day and week.
-I also wear cargo trousers with patch pockets, perfect for securely carrying both my diary and phone at all times.
+I bought a small pocket diary with a pencil attached and now carry it everywhere.
+It is my second memory, helping me keep track of plans and appointments.
+Cargo trousers with big patch pockets have become my best friend, perfect for holding both diary and phone safely.

 2. Getting My Hearing Checked